 How does it Work?

-During your initial consultation, Dr. Potts or Dr. Porter will examine your tooth to see if a root canal is right for you.
+During your initial consultation, Dr. Potts or Dr. Schamel will examine your tooth to see if a root canal is right for you.
 The procedure will be discussed in detail and, often, the procedure is scheduled for another date.

 After the root canal, you will receive a set of after-care instructions.
 It’s important that you follow them carefully.
 We may schedule a follow up visit to ensure your tooth and surrounding tissue have healed correctly.